 During this monthly progress reporting period, BBII is currently reporting an overall delay to substantial completion, including the intermediate milestone of Segment 4/Test Track completion.
-The projected dates for BBII's overall substantial completion remain the same as reported last month.
-The delay is primarily due to the time it has taken to finalize the modifications required for the grade crossings.
-JPB continues to work with and is urging BBII to accelerate the crossing design completion.
+The projected dates for BBII's overall substantial completion have slipped from the previous month.
+The delay is primarily due to the time it has taken to finalize the modifications required for the grade crossings as well the effect that differing site conditions (DSCs) are having on OCS foundation installation.
+JPB continues to work with and is urging BBII to accelerate the crossing design completion and issues relating to DSCs.